nasifimtiazohi/depdive/README.rst

 Future Work
 ------------

-* Also provides quality of the code review (e.g. what is the relation between the author and the reviewer?
-Was a sock account used to bypass code review check?)
+* Provide a quality rating for the code review.
+For example, what is the relation between the author and the reviewer?
+Was a sock account used to bypass the code review check?
 * What other checks should we perform for an update?

 Credits